2-row Springer fibres and Khovanov diagram algebras for type D: Domino Tableaux and combinatorial bijections

 \end{ex}

 Recall from Section \ref{Section2} the notion of admissible partition which was used to label conjugacy classes of nilpotent elements.
 We now define admissible domino tableaux:

-\begin{definition} An \emph{admissible domino tableaux} $t$ is a filling of the say $2k$ boxes in a domino diagram in $DY(\lambda)$ with the integers between $1$ and $k$ such that \begin{enumerate}[(\text{ADT}1)] \item Each integer occurs exactly twice and the two boxes it appears in form a domino. \item The entries in each row and column are weakly increasing from left to right and top to bottom. \item The sequence of partitions starting with $t$ and then obtained by successively eliminating the domino labelled with the largest integer consists only of admissible partitions as in Definition \ref{defpartition}. \end{enumerate} We denote the set of all admissible domino tableaux of shape $\lambda$ by $ADT(\lambda)$.
-If we drop the last condition (ADT3) then we get more generally the set $DT(\la)$ of standard domino tableaux of shape $\la$. \end{definition}
+\begin{definition} An \emph{admissible domino tableau} $t$ is a domino diagram from $DY(\lambda)$ together with a filling of the $2k$ boxes in the diagram with the integers $1, \ldots, k$ such that \begin{enumerate}[(\text{ADT}1)] \item Each integer occurs exactly twice and the two boxes it appears in form a domino. \item The entries in each row and column are weakly increasing from left to right and top to bottom. \item The sequence of partitions starting with $t$ and then obtained by successively eliminating the domino labelled with the largest integer consists only of admissible partitions as in Definition \ref{defpartition}. \end{enumerate} We denote the \emph{set of all admissible domino tableaux} of shape $\lambda$ by $ADT(\lambda)$.
+If we drop the last condition (ADT3) then we get more generally the set $DT(\la)$ of \emph{standard domino tableaux} of shape $\la$. \end{definition}

-We again abbreviate admissible domino tableaux by drawing dominoes (instead of pairs of boxes) with only one number per domino (instead of twice the same number in the corresponding two boxes from a pair).
+We again abbreviate admissible domino tableaux by drawing dominoes (instead of pairs of boxes) with only one number per domino (instead of twice the same number if the corresponding two boxes form a pair).

 \begin{ex} There are two admissible domino tableaux of shape $(3,3)$,

 Indeed, we first fill the Young diagram of shape $(3,3)$ with the integers $1,2,3$, each occurring twice such that the fillings are weakly increasing in rows and columns: